lynnlangit/gcp-essentials/0_setup_and_iam/0a_setup/1_GCP-Setup.md

         - Python
         - VS Code Jupyter Notebook viewer

-## GCP SDK
+## GCP Cloud SDK

- You can use the included console in GCP to run GCP SDK (gcloud) commands or you can download and install the GCP SDK locally
+ You can use the included console in GCP to run GCP Cloud SDK (`gcloud`, `gsutil`, `bq` and others...) commands or you can download and install the GCP SDK locally

- - Download,unzip, install and authenticate to GCP SDK
+ - Download,unzip, install and authenticate to GCP Cloud SDK
  - Verify with `gcloud auth list` or `gcloud config list`

  ## Enable APIs